This entry was posted on November 17, 2018 by Will Grumke

 It’s really hard answering straight questions like this because the answer is almost always, “it depends.”

 Not all protein bars are created equal.
 Their nutritional value is different.
 So is their protein content.
-Some have all-natural ingredients while others are virtually made in a lab.
+Some have all-natural, healthy ingredients while others are virtually made in a lab.
 Since there is such a variety of protein bars out there, it’s hard to say whether all protein bars are good or bad.
-It’d be much more accurate to talk about what makes a given protein bar good or bad then to talk about all of them as if they’re all the same.
+It’d be much more accurate to talk about what makes a given protein bar good or bad then to talk about all protein bars as if they’re all the same.

 So let’s focus on characteristics that make protein bars either good or bad.
 That way, you can examine any brand of protein bar you find, and make a decision for yourself about whether it is good or bad for you.